mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 ---
 ```

 **Note:** There are two more configuration options from Jekyll Paginate V2 that this theme doesn't support yet.
+You should either leave them out or use their default values as shown below.
 Changing them may lead to unexpected results and you're on your own.

 ```yaml
 pagination: